Family Tree Gift Experience: Research Day

 The decision on whether to proceed to the Society of Genealogists or the London Metropolitan Archives will be determined by the genealogist once the Research Plan has been submitted.
 However, the default location is the Society of Genealogists and the London Metropolitan Archives is used when the Society is shut or if the gift recipient wishes to have the gift experience on a Monday.

 Beginners/intermediate - for individuals who have searched no further than the beginning of the 19th century.
-Not suitable for those with advanced knowledge of genealogy including parish register research techniques, wills and probate, poor law etc.
+Not suitable for those with advanced knowledge of genealogy which includes: searching catalogues, locating records, parish register research techniques, wills and probate, poor law etc.

 Details of the Day